ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 | `{iam_api_key}` | Your IAM API key. |
 | `{token}` | A valid IAM bearer token. |
 | `{toolchain_id}` | The ID of the toolchain that you want to delete. |
-{: caption="Table 2.
-Variables for deleting the toolchain with the API" caption-side="top"}
+{: caption="Variables for deleting the toolchain with the API" caption-side="top"}

 ### Deleting a toolchain with Terraform
 {: #deleting_a_toolchain_terraform}